schafric/MFF-NSWI041/1/seminar-work.md

 ##### Actor: Student

 `Student` is an actor performing **student activities**.
-This is

-- View all available subjects, filter and group them by a criterion selected from available information.

-- Enroll and cancel enrollment in a particular `Schedule sheet`.
+The user can view existing entities, but cannot modify them or intervene planning process.

 ##### Actor: Teacher

-`Teacher` is an actor with the abilities listed below.

-- Add time spans of unavailability

-- View central schedule, filter by different selectors.
+`Teacher` is an actor performing **teacher activities**.
+The user can introduce non-mandatory constraints into planning process and can view planning entities.

 #### Use cases